 After graduation, disparities in salary rise to the surface — males earn an average around $90K per year compared to females' approximately $67K.

 The biggest paychecks among USC alumni are earned by Senior Software Engineers — these former students make a median salary of $125K per year.
 The next biggest paychecks go to Software Engineers ($100K) and Mechanical Engineers (about $77K).
 Social Workers pick up $47K in financial rewards, representing the lowest-paid position among alumni.

 Despite handing out the worst average salary (approximately $72K), Los Angeles, Calif. holds on to its USC student population, and one-third of grads continue to reside in the city.
 USC grads with a different agenda may consider the above-average salaries in San Jose, Calif. — pay averages to $112K.
 Other common destinations for USC grads include close-by San Diego, Calif. and New York, N.Y.

 A graduate with a Master of Business Administration (MBA), Business Administration from USC can rake in a whopping average around $127K per year, more than any other degree from this school.
 On the other end of the spectrum, those with a Master of Social Work (MSW) tend to do the worst in terms of salary, making an average $50K per year.

 One-seventh of USC grads wind up using Project Management at their job, which is one of the most common skills among alumni.
 Former Trojans with Java experience garner salaries that are 37 percent more than other grads' salaries.
 Demonstrated ability in Microsoft Excel, Data Analysis, and Microsoft Office rank among leading skills as well.

 Benefits and Perks

-Compensation averages $74K for Tulane University of Louisiana alumni, making their earnings most comparable to USC grads.
-The California Institute of Technology, Stanford University, and Rice University are also similar to USC.
+Compensation averages $78K for University of Notre Dame alumni, making their earnings most comparable to USC grads.
+Other schools similar to USC include the California Institute of Technology, Stanford University, and Rice University.